-Puffy eyes may seem like a skin issue because that’s where it shows up, but it’s actually something that’s happening under the skin.
-The eye area is one of the most sensitive and thinnest places for our skin so it can tell us a lot about what is actually happening internally.
+Puffy eyes may seem like a skin issue, since that’s where it shows up, but it's actually something that’s happening underneath the skin.
+The eye area is one of the most sensitive and thinnest places on our skin, so it can tell us a lot about what is actually happening internally.

 Puffy eyes are actually a form of edema, or water retention, that shows up under the eyes and that can be caused by a lot of different things.

-Waking up with puffy eyes is really common because as you’re horizontal for several hours, excess water tends to settle there.
+Waking up with puffy eyes is extremely common because as you’re horizontal for several hours, excess water tends to settle there.

-Bad/not enough sleep is one reason for puffy eyes, but it isn’t the only one.
-Allergies, sinus problems, dust and pollution can increase inflammation and water retention around the eyes along with smoke, too much heat or air conditioning, and eye strain (including reading in the dark, staring at a computer all day, and being in lights that are too bright)—things that make your eyes water!
+Bad/not enough sleep is one reason for puffy eyes, but it isn't the only one.
+Allergies, sinus problems, dust and pollution can increase inflammation and water retention around the eyes.
+Smoke, too much heat or air conditioning, and eye strain (including reading in the dark, staring at a computer all day, and being in lights that are too bright) are all guilty parties too—things that make your eyes water!

-Some medications can cause eye puffiness because they can affect the natural balance of water in the system, be it dehydration or water retention.
-I know it’s counter-intuitive to think of dehydration as a cause of puffiness but it totally can, since when we’re dehydrated our bodies start to preserve the water that we do have and our eye sockets are a place we can hold some extra water.
+Some medications can cause eye puffiness because they affect the natural balance of water in the system, be it dehydration or water retention.
+It might seem counter-intuitive to think of dehydration as a cause of puffiness, but when we’re dehydrated, our bodies actually start to preserve the water that we do have, and our eye sockets are a place where we hold extra water.

 As we age, our eyes also have a harder time adapting to all these conditions, which means we may notice puffy eyes more often than usual.
-Add to that the fact that our skin around the eyes starts to weaken and thin, and puffiness becomes much more visible.
+On top of that, our skin around the eyes starts to weaken and thin, and puffiness becomes much more visible.